core-wg/cocoa/draft-ietf-core-cocoa.md

 ambiguous transactions".
 However, those samples are not simply combined into the strong estimator, but are used to correct the limited knowledge that can be gained from the strong RTT measurements by employing an additional weak estimator.
+In fact, the weak estimator allows to better update the RTO estimator when mostly weak RTTs are available, either due to the lossy nature of links or due to congestion-induced losses.
+In presence of the latter, spurious timeouts are avoided and the rate of retries is reduced, which allows to decrease congestion.
 Evidence that has been collected from experiments appears to support that the overall effect of using this data in the way described is beneficial ({{evidence}}).

 Some evaluation has been done on earlier versions of this